transferdev/pivx-slack-tipbot/README.md

 eg; `Hey @tipbot please tell me my balance.`

 ##### `send <value + unit> @someone` - *tell the bot to send coins to someone*
-eg; `@tipbot please send .001 PIVX to @bob` will send 0.001 PIVX to @bob.
+eg; `@tipbot please send .001 TX to @bob` will send 0.001 TX to @bob.

 This command has a few aliases which you can use; `give` and `sent`.
-You can also use fiat currencies, they will be converted to the PIVX value. eg; `@tipbot can you give @bob 1 euro` or `@tipbot I'd like you to send @bob 0.5 usd`
+You can also use fiat currencies, they will be converted to the TX value. eg; `@tipbot can you give @bob 1 euro` or `@tipbot I'd like you to send @bob 0.5 usd`

 ##### `deposit`     - *ask the bot for a deposit address*